PeterCamilleri/games_lessons/01/README.md

 The hardware!
 We were dealing sluggish Intel 386 CPUs, on motherboards that all maxed out at a pitiful 16Meg of memory, and dumb video cards that forced the CPU to do all the grunt work of computing each and every pixel drawn.
+To be fair, in the day, these were considered to be good machines, for those with finite budgets.

-The fact that memory manufacturers were colluding to limit the supply of memory devices and jack up prices did not help either.
+The fact that memory manufacturers were colluding to limit the supply of memory devices and jack up prices probably did not help either.

 Like Ruby, Smalltalk is an interpreted, dynamic language.
 Unlike Ruby, it was stone age primitive.
 The virtual machine interpreter and memory management were